HrGaertner/liebenzerller-compiler/README.md

-# py-to-vhdl-compiler
+# Compiles a notation to MIPS
-Should theoretically compile a verly little subset of python to vhdl
+For more information have a look at [this Repository](https://gitlab.com/LuckyLukert/liebenzeller-compiler)